Family Travel Insurance

 What is Family Travel Insurance?

+Family travel insurance as the name suggests refers to one travel insurance policy that covers the entire family.
+The family generally refers to two adults below 60 years of age and two children below 21 years.
+It is also known as a family floater plan.
+This policy covers all the four persons on an individual basis and is generally cheaper than buying four single policies for each member.
+It protects against all the standard unforeseen expenses that may crop up during a trip.
 One thing to note, in these policies is the age limit.
 If the parents are beyond 60 years or one of the children has crossed 21 years of age, it may make sense to get different policies for each person.
 However, most insurance companies provide some relief and may have riders that will allow the person who has not met the age criteria to be covered under the same policy.
 This will mean some additional premium, of course, but may still prove to be cheaper than four individual policies.
 The same reasoning may apply if the family has three children.
 Instead of buying an additional policy for the child, it may make sense to talk to the insurance agent and get the third child included in the same policy by paying some additional premium.

 Coverage Under Family Travel Insurance?